 Some Federal, state and local programs use LSA designations to determine eligibility for programs, so your state or locality may be able to benefit from understanding whether your areas qualify as an LSA.

 If your community is facing high unemployment, you may be able to qualify for Federal, state or local funding.
-Check the map on the LSA website to see whether your community is on this list.
+Check the LSA website to see whether your community is on this list.